Last Updated: December 21, 2023

 - I want to know what happens when I ask to be put in touch with a dealership about a vehicle listed on your website

-- I want to know what happens when I am browsing your websites, or when I create an account, and how you choose the adverts to display to me
+- I want to know what happens when I create an account or subscribe to emails

 - I work at a dealership whose inventory is listed on your site, and I want to know what you know about me and what you do with that information

-- I work at another business you work with, such as an advertiser or supplier, and I want to know what you know about me and what you do with that information
+- I work at another business you work with, such as an advertiser or vendor, and I want to know what you know about me and what you do with that information

-- I want to know about other uses of personal data in your business
+- I want to know about how you use personal data to prevent fraud

 - I want to know where else in the world you transfer my personal data